oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.txt

 OCI Security Health Check - Standard Edition
 ============================================
+Owner: Olaf Heimburger

+When to use this asset?

+The OCI Security Health Check - Standard Edition checks an OCI tenancy for CIS OCI Foundation Benchmark compliance.

+Usage

 1 Prepare the OCI Tenancy
   You can run the assessment as a member of the OCI Administrator group or